Our MOTTO

 The ultimate After-Engagement Checklist - Where, When and How

-Now that he finally put a ring on it and you said yes, what comes next, you may be wondering?
-Here's what’s next.
-After you are done celebrating, taking ring selfies and showing it off on Instagram, and Facebook…while at it, remember to change your status from single to engaged!
+Now that he has finally proposed and you have said yes, you may be wondering what comes next.
+Here is what you need to do.
+After celebrating, taking ring selfies, and showing it off on social media, don't forget to update your relationship status from single to engaged.

 Things You May forget For Your Wedding: